How To Sell A House As-Is In California hero Los Angeles

 Sellers may encounter issues during closing, such as:

-- Common problems in as-is sales, like undisclosed environmental concerns.
+• Common problems in as-is sales include undisclosed environmental concerns.

-Taking care of these problems early on, with full information and open negotiations, can help make sure the closing goes well.
+Taking care of these problems early on, with full information and open negotiations, can help ensure a smooth closing.

 Financial Aspects of Selling a House As-Is